Husterknupp/urban-octo-memory/wp-content/plugins/google-calendar-events/readme.txt

 8. Attach a calendar to a post or page

 == Changelog ==

+= 3.1.31 =
+* Update to fix issues with recent updates that caused fatal errors.

 = 3.1.27 =
 * Revert to 3.1.22 version to skip recent update that has an error.